liyuanmontreal/LearningMachineLearningByExample/README.md

 # LearningMachineLearning
-In this respsitory, I will store the projects of machine learning.
+In this respsitory, I will store the machine learning projects.